What is it?

 - Medications for cancer (Topoisomerase II inhibitors)

 - Some medications for cancer work by decreasing how fast cancer cells can copy themselves.
 Some scientists think that glucosamine might block these medications from decreasing how fast tumor cells can copy themselves.
+Glucosamine hydrochloride is one form of glucosamine.
 Taking glucosamine hydrochloride along with some medications for cancer might decrease the effectiveness of these medications.

 Some medications used for cancer include etoposide (VP16, VePesid), teniposide (VM26), mitoxantrone, daunorubicin, and doxorubicin (Adriamycin).

 - Medications for diabetes (Antidiabetes drugs)

-- There has been concern that glucosamine hydrochloride might increase blood sugar in people with diabetes.
+- Glucosamine hydrochloride is one form of glucosamine.
+There has been concern that glucosamine might increase blood sugar in people with diabetes.
 There has also been concern that glucosamine might decrease how well medications used for diabetes work.
-However, research now indicates that glucosamine hydrochloride probably does not increase blood sugar in people with diabetes.
+But higher quality research now shows that taking glucosamine hydrochloride probably doesn't increase blood sugar or interfere with diabetes medications in people with diabetes.
 But to be cautious, if you take glucosamine hydrochloride and have diabetes, monitor your blood sugar closely.

 Some medications used for diabetes include glimepiride (Amaryl), glyburide (DiaBeta, Glynase PresTab, Micronase), insulin, pioglitazone (Actos), rosiglitazone (Avandia), chlorpropamide (Diabinese), glipizide (Glucotrol), tolbutamide (Orinase), and others.